-JTree is best visited in the winter months or during the shoulder season.
+JTree is best visited in the winter months or during the shoulder season, it is one of the best National Parks to visit in Spring, to be honest.
 It can be incredibly hot here during the summer months, which makes it somewhat agonizing… A few years after my first visit to the park, I returned with my girlfriend in June and we were still sweating to death as we camped out that night…

 In any case, visiting around the March and April or October and November tends to have the most pleasant climate.
 When I was living there for a month, it was during March and April, until the temps began to rise and the climbing community started moving on.

 Climbing in Joshua Tree National Park